surniaulula/wpsso/readme.txt

 * *Developer Notes*
 	* Renamed the 'gpl' library sub-folder to 'std'.
 	* Added a new 'wpsso_scheduled_task_started' action.
+	* Improved WP_Query args for a post type archive when running in background.

 **Version 4.31.4 (2019/06/14)**